joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Distributor

 The function corresponds to that of TA2.
-The processing power is 24 items every 4 s.
+The processing power is 24 items every 4 s, provided TA4 tubes are used on all sides.
+Otherwise there are only 12 items every 4 s.

 [ta4_distributor|image]